 Samsung Find My Mobile provides all functions and features Android Device Manager offers, and many other features.

 Of course, you can unlock Samsung Galaxy S6, and S6 Edge with Samsung Find My Mobile service without resetting Galaxy S6 and Galaxy S6 edge.

 To use Samsung Find My Mobile service, you need:

 - a Samsung account.
 The webpage requires you to log in with your Samsung account.

-- internet connection on the Galaxy S6 (the unlock command can only be reached Galaxy S6 or S6 edge through internet).
+- Internet connection on the Galaxy S6 (the unlock command can only be reached Galaxy S6 or S6 edge through the Internet).
 This means at least one of WiFi and mobile data is turned on before you are locked out.